Obtains a representative selection of markers by means of genetic distance sampling or genetic distance optimization (J. Jansen & J.T.N.M. Thissen).

 See also

-Procedure: QGSELECT
+Procedure: QGSELECT.

 Commands for: Statistical genetics and QTL estimation.